seanlion/seanlion/README.md

 I'm currently actively seeking a full time **back-end software engineer** opportunity.

-I love Python, Cloud, etc and like studying Computer Architecture, Operating System, Web Development.
+I love Python, Backend development, etc and like studying Computer Architecture, Operating System, Web Development.
 Also, I have no fear of learning new technolgies(New Programming Language, New Framework, etc.)

 If you are interested in me, Please contact me by email or just chat me.